santismo/Logic-Pro-11-Chord-time-detect-Automation/READMEE.md

 Click + to make a new shortcut, name it Create Chord Markers.

-Add action Run AppleScript, paste your Apple Shortcut code block.
+Add action Run AppleScript, paste Apple Shortcut code block.

 Click the ⚙️ (settings) button in the upper right.